Marissa-working/ClassOpenNotify/README.md

 ## Process
 * Using https://public.enroll.wisc.edu/search, the website is for General Public to search UW-Madison courses – Public Course Search & Enroll application.
 There is no login required.
 * Using gmail as the platform to send email.
 Reference to https://stackoverflow.com/questions/16512592/login-credentials-not-working-with-gmail-smtp.
+* The check is happened every hour.
+Using schedule to do work every hour.
+Reference: https://schedule.readthedocs.io/en/stable/examples.html